-Radiation Therapy
+Radiation Therapy (SWBAT-Student will be able to...)

-- Objective 1.
-Identify and describe the Key players in Radiation Therapy. - Objective 2.
-Describe the importance of Radiation Protection in Radiation Therapy. - Objective 3.
+Objective 1.
+Identify and describe the Key players in Radiation Therapy.
+Objective 2.
+Describe the importance of Radiation Protection in Radiation Therapy.
+Objective 3.
 Identify and describe the patients experience in Radiation Therapy.

-Magnetic Resonance Imaging MRI

-- Objective 1.
-Identify and describe the different type of MRI exams. - Objective 2.
-Describe the importance of safety in MRI. - Objective 3.
+Magnetic Resonance Imaging MRI (SWBAT-Student will be able to Objective 1.
+Identify y and describe the different type of MRI exams.
+Objective 2.
+Descrit be the importance of safety in MRI.
+Objective 3.
 Identify and describe the indications for a MRI exam.

-Interventional Radiology and Cardiac Cath Lab

-- Objective 1.
-Identify and describe the different type of Interventional and Cardiac lab exams. - Objective 2.
-Describe the importance of Radiation Protection in the Specials lab. - Objective 3.
+Interventional Radiology and Cardiac Cath Lab (SWBAT-Student will be able to) Objective 1.
+Identify and describe the different type of Interventional and Cardiac lab exams.
+Objective 2.
+Describe the importance of Radiation Protection in the Specials lab.
+Objective 3.
 Identify and describe the equipment and supplies.

-Outline:

-I. Introduction to Medical imaging
+I. Introduction to Medical Imaging